JunDocs/JunDocs/README.md

 Sponsor, contributor & attendee of regional security meet‑ups (2023‑2025); writer for *Redacted Magazine* & *The New Oil*; moderator of Mastodon & Pixelfed communities.

 ---

-Happy to connect on any of the platforms above! 🚀